sdetweil/backgroundImage/README.md

 ## Configuration options
-open the smart-mirror config panel, or press submit if already open to detect and load new plugins

-expand the selection for #Background Image source configuration in the smart-mirror config panel (press the * gear icon on the top bar of the smart-mirror remote admin page http://smart-mirror_ip:port (default 8080)
+open the smart-mirror config panel, or press submit if already open to detect and load new plugins expand the selection for **Background Image source configuration**  in the smart-mirror config panel (press the * gear icon on the top bar of the smart-mirror remote admin page (see screenshot later) http://smart-mirror_ip:port (default 8080)